aledipa/Free-GPT4-WEB-API/README.md

   `--enable-history`      Enable the history of the messages

-  `--password PASSWORD`   Optional, set a password for the settings page [mandatory in docker envirtonment]
+  `--password PASSWORD`   Set or change the password for the settings page [mandatory in docker envirtonment]

   `--cookie-file COOKIE_FILE`
                         Use a cookie file